marqo-ai/marqo/src/marqo/README.md

 in a terminal.
 If there is not output then there may be something wrong with the GPU setup and installing or updating drivers may be necessary.

 ##### CUDA
 Aside from having the correct drivers installed, a matching version of CUDA is required.
 The marqo Dockerfile comes setup to use CUDA 11.4.2 by default.
 The Dockerfile can be easily modified to support different versions of CUDA.
-Note, ONNX requires the system CUDA while pytorch relies on its own version of CUDA.

 ##### Checking the status of your GPU and CUDA
 To see if a GPU is available when using pytorch, the following can be used to check (from python);